Medical Gaslighting in Chronic Pain Care: Recognizing, Preventing, and Rebuilding Trust

 For these reasons, Dr. Krishnaswami sees value in referring to Lin Health, as she noted:

-“Lin Health offers low-cost, low-stakes interventions that are based on these behavioral awareness, cognitive retraining practices that can actually reduce symptoms by 75-80% in many cases and significantly improve a person’s quality of life.
-We have evidence that this approach can work to actually improve people who’ve been in debilitating pain.
+“Lin Health offers interventions based on behavioral awareness and cognitive retraining that can actually reduce symptoms by as much as 75-80% in some cases and significantly improve a person’s quality of life.
+We have evidence that this approach can work to actually improve people who’ve been in debilitating pain.”

 “Like in smoking cessation, you have to meet the patient where they are, compassionately in a scientific way because there is evidence,” noted Dr. Krishnaswami.
 “A treatment cannot be presented in a wishy-washy way like ‘we’ve tried everything so maybe try this.’
 Based on many studies, the way a provider presents a treatment is very important for setting that patient's expectations as well as the trust and belief in the effectiveness of the intervention.